judka-uriel/uriel-book/uriel_en.md

 be able to verify the direction of their movement against moral landmarks.
-On this guiding navigational chart, the path along which they needed to sail was shown in detail, all the underwater rocks were marked, all the dangers were indicated by signs — observing which, one could boldly sail forward.
+On this guiding navigational chart, the path along which they needed to sail was shown in detail, all the underwater rocks were marked, all the dangers were indicated by signs — observing which, one could undauntedly sail forward.

 And so they continued sailing for many years toward the source of light, little by little drawing closer to it.
 Meanwhile, the pagans continued their